nghiango1/hello/ai/README.md

     ```
     T = 1 = a [c]onstant = C
     ```
-- Or it a new achievable variable problem it self, where we already solved
+- Or it is a new achievable variable problem it self, where we already solved
     ```
     T = {TS[0], TS[1]..}
     ```